flxzt/rnote/README.md

 ## License

-Rnote is available under the GPL-3.0-or-later.
+Rnote is available under GPL-3.0-or-later.
 See the LICENSE file for more info.

     Copyright (C) 2023  The Rnote Authors